Email Coach Norton

-Greg Norton, a 13-year Major League Baseball veteran, was named Auburn's hitting coach on July 15, 2013.
+Greg Norton, a 13-year Major League Baseball veteran, is in his third season as hitting coach at Auburn.

-Norton spent last season as the minor league hitting coordinator in the Miami Marlins organization, and he served two years with the New Orleans Zephyrs, the Marlins' Triple-A affiliate, as both a hitting coach and manager.
+Norton spent the 2013 season as the minor league hitting coordinator in the Miami Marlins organization, and he served two years with the New Orleans Zephyrs, the Marlins' Triple-A affiliate, as both a hitting coach and manager.

 Norton made his coaching debut during the 2010 season as the Zephyrs' hitting coach.
 Midway through the year, he was promoted to manager when the Zephyrs' manager, Edwin Rodriguez, replaced Fredi Gonzalez as the Marlins' skipper.
 Norton finished the 2010 season and stayed on as manager for the entirety of the 2011 campaign.